EPCCed/archer2-python-data-analysis/_episodes/01-system-overview.md

 More information on data transfer mechanisms can be found in the ARCHER2 User and Best Practice Guide:

 * [Data management and transfer](https://docs.archer2.ac.uk/user-guide/data/)

-## Architecture

-The ARCHER2 HPE Cray EX system consists of a number of different node types.
-The ones visible to users are:

-* Login nodes
-* Compute nodes
-* Data analysis (pre-/post- processing) nodes

-All of the node types have the same processors: AMD EPYC Zen2 7742, 2.25GHz, 64-cores.
-All nodes are dual socket nodes so there are 128 cores per node.

-{% include figure.html url="" max-width="80%" file="/fig/archer2_architecture.png"
-alt="ARCHER2 architecture diagram" caption="ARCHER2 architecture" %}

 ## Compute nodes